 Automation can transform your email campaigns into powerful, ongoing conversations with new and returning customers.
-The travel industry is getting better at it – automated programs rated ‘very successful’ rose to 24 percent this year – but with some savvy marketing those rates could skyrocket.

 So how can travel companies get more from automation?
 Whether you’re just getting started or looking for pro tips to boost your campaigns, here are 10 automation programs to work into your strategy…

 If you’re new to automation, start with a welcome series to introduce new email subscribers to your service.
 Decide on your key message, the number of emails and the frequency.
 Our client Beachcomber saw a 15 percent increase in email-driven web traffic when it extended its triggered welcome email to a three-part series sent over two weeks.